-Coberlys (Coberly’s) – Allen Township Post Office: 1832 – 1863 Location: 40.248438, -83.534485 on Inskeep – Cratty Rd (Co Hwy 163) at the intersection of N Lewisburg Rd along Big Darby Creek Remnants: Pottersburg Covered Bridge & historical marker on the west side of Inskeep – Cratty Rd about 1/2 of a mile southeast of the GPS coordinates Description: The town was founded by Joseph Coberly (1792 – 1875) from Virginia & Elanor (Jones) Coberly (1796 – 1865) from West Virginia.
-Joseph was also the town’s first postmaster & served as township trustee.
-There was a school on the north side of the intersection in the mid to late 1800s.
-The Coberly family moved out of the state & was laid to rest in Ridgeway Cemetery on the north side of E 125th St in Osage County, Kansas.
-William Inskeep (1807 – 1888) was the second postmaster & was buried in Garwood Cemetery on Township Hwy 157 in Logan County.
+Coberlys (Coberly’s) – Allen Township Post Office: 1832 – 1863 Location: 40.248438, -83.534485 on Inskeep – Cratty Rd (Co Hwy 163) at the intersection of N Lewisburg Rd along Big Darby Creek Remnants: Pottersburg Covered Bridge and historical marker on the west side of Inskeep – Cratty Rd about 1/2 of a mile southeast of the GPS coordinates Description: The town was founded by Joseph Coberly (1792 – 1875) from Virginia and Elanor (Jones) Coberly (1796 – 1865) from West Virginia.
+Joseph was also the town’s first postmaster and served as township trustee.
+There was a school on the north side of the intersection in the mid-1800s to early 1900s.
+The Coberly family moved out of the state and was laid to rest in Ridgeway Cemetery on the north side of E 125th St in Osage County, Kansas.
+William Inskeep (1807 – 1888) was the second postmaster and was buried in Garwood Cemetery on Township Hwy 157 in Logan County.
 He was succeeded by Ebenezer W. Crary (1808 – 1846) who was laid to rest in Evergreen Cemetery on Main St in Painesville, Lake County.
 William Bales (1784 – 1875) from New Hampshire was the last postmaster.
 The original covered bridge, called Pottersburg or Upper Darby Bridge, crossing Big Darby Creek was constructed by Reuben Partridge (1823 – 1900) in 1868.
 It was moved to the North Lewisburg Trail in 2006.
 A new covered bridge crossing the creek on N Lewisburg Rd was built the same year.

 North Liberty – Darby Township Location: unknown Description: This first village in what would later become Union County was platted in 1797 by Lucas Sullivant (1765 – 1823) from Kentucky in the southeast portion of Darby Township along Three Mile Creek.
-It had 209 in-lots, 116 out-lots, & was expected by Lucas to turn into a large city.
-The only lots that sold were purchased by brothers Joshua Ewing (1765 – 1821) & James Ewing (1770 – 1850) from Pennsylvania who were county pioneers & lived there with some other family members in three cabins.
+It had 209 inlots, 116 outlots, and was expected by Lucas to turn into a large city.
+The only lots that sold were purchased by brothers Joshua Ewing (1765 – 1821) and James Ewing (1770 – 1850) from Pennsylvania who were county pioneers and lived there with some other family members in three cabins.
 A Presbyterian congregation was formed but didn’t help attract more residents.
 The Ewings moved to Jerome Township in 1800, abandoning North Liberty.
 Lucas Sullivant reportedly didn’t make any other attempts to improve North Liberty.
 He went on to plat Franklinton in Franklin County which later turned into Columbus, fulfilling Lucas’s dream of staring a great city.
-Joshua served as the first auditor of Union County & James was the first sheriff.
-There is a historical marker for Joshua in the southwest corner of the intersection of US 42 & SR 736 along Three Mile Creek in Plain City.
-Joshua & James were likely buried with relatives in Ewing (Lower Liberty Presbyterian) Cemetery which was on north side of SR 161 just west of US 42 & has since been lost to time.
+Joshua served as the first auditor of Union County and James was the first sheriff.
+There is a historical marker for Joshua in the southwest corner of the intersection of US 42 and SR 736 along Three Mile Creek in Plain City.
+Joshua and James were likely buried with relatives in Ewing (Lower Liberty Presbyterian) Cemetery which was on north side of SR 161 just west of US 42 and has since been lost to time.

-Robinsons – Darby Township Location: 40.141855, -83.306548 on Taylor Rd at the intersection of Durban Rd along Robinson Run Remnants: none known Description: The original proprietors were Samuel Robinson (1814 – 1886) & James Robinson (1811 – 1898) who arrived in Ohio from Connecticut in 1800.
-They met Lucas Sullivant in Tennessee, joined his surveying party on its way back to Ohio, & purchased 600 acres of land in Darby Township.
-Samuel was a carpenter, James a cooper, & they farmed & planted corn together.
-Both later married & their brothers Thomas, John, Alexander, & George also settled in the area.
+Robinsons – Darby Township Location: 40.141855, -83.306548 on Taylor Rd at the intersection of Durban Rd along Robinson Run Remnants: none known Description: The original proprietors were Samuel Robinson (1814 – 1886) and James Robinson (1811 – 1898) who arrived in Ohio from Connecticut in 1800.
+They met Lucas Sullivant in Tennessee, joined his surveying party on its way back to Ohio, and purchased 600 acres of land in Darby Township.
+Samuel was a carpenter, James a cooper, and they farmed and planted corn together.
+Both later married and their brothers Thomas, John, Alexander, and George also settled in the area.
 A school (Darby Township No. 4) was on the north side of Taylor Rd just west of the GPS coordinates.
-The Robinsons grew to be one of the largest & most successful farming families in the county.
-Samuel & James were buried with relatives in Mitchell (Robinson) Cemetery 5 miles west of the GPS coordinates at the intersection of SR 38 & Burns Rd.
+The Robinsons grew to be one of the largest and most successful farming families in the county.
+Samuel and James were buried with relatives in Mitchell (Robinson) Cemetery 5 miles west of the GPS coordinates at the intersection of SR 38 and Burns Rd.

 Taylor Centre – Taylor Township Post Office: 1857 – 1864 Location: 40.344725, -83.395697 on SR 347 at the intersection with SR 31 Remnants: none known Description: Taylor Centre was along the Atlantic & Great Western Railroad.
-It had a saw mill owned by Harvey Goff (1814 – 1884) & Adaline (Castle) Goff (1816 – 1900) on their 91 acre farm in the northeast lot of the intersection.
-They were both born in Vermont, got married in Licking County in 1840, & had 4 children with just one surviving into later adulthood.
+It had a saw mill owned by Harvey Goff (1814 – 1884) and Adaline (Castle) Goff (1816 – 1900) on their 91-acre farm in the northeast lot of the intersection.
+They were both born in Vermont, got married in Licking County in 1840, and had 4 children with just one surviving into later adulthood.
 Harvey also served at township treasurer from 1864 – 1867.
 The town had a school (Taylor Township No. 2) on the west side of SR 31 just south of the intersection.
 Zelotes C. Pooler (1809 – 1881) from New York was the first postmaster.
-He resigned & Harvey took on the office until it was discontinued after the railroad was built.
+He resigned and Harvey took on the office until it was discontinued after the railroad was built.
 The mail was rerouted to nearby Broadway which was directly on the railroad.
-As with many other places around the state, railroads often changed postal routes & turned places like Taylor Centre, just a hair too far south, into ghost towns.
+As with many other places around the state, railroads often changed postal routes and turned places like Taylor Centre, just a hair too far south, into ghost towns.
 Zelotes Pooler was buried with relatives in Raymond Cemetery about 4 miles west of town on SR 739 in Liberty Township.
-Harvey & Adaline were laid to rest with relatives & other resident of Taylor Centre 1 mile west of the intersection in Broadway Cemetery on the south side of SR 347.
+Harvey and Adaline were laid to rest with relatives and other resident of Taylor Centre 1 mile west of the intersection in Broadway Cemetery on the south side of SR 347.